 - Resilience, the ability to adapt to change and do this at speed, will be key to future decision-making as businesses seek to maintain a supply of quality, ethically-sourced raw materials.

-Mark Jolly, Professor of Sustainable Manufacturing at Cranfield University, said “We hope that Cranfield’s cross-sector vision and experience as well as its extensive network of contacts will be invaluable for CCE in its vision for lower energy, reduced materials usage and lowest CO2 footprint in its manufacturing plants.
-During this project CCE will support a number of masters’ research projects.
-Working with large companies such as CCE also gives our students an enhanced experience with real opportunities for development of their skills thus making them highly employable.”
+Mark Jolly, Professor of Sustainable Manufacturing at Cranfield University, said “We hope that Cranfield’s cross-sector vision and experience as well as its extensive network of contacts will be invaluable for CCEP in its vision for lower energy, reduced materials usage and lowest CO2 footprint in its manufacturing plants.
+During this project CCEP will support a number of masters’ research projects.
+Working with large companies such as CCEP also gives our students an enhanced experience with real opportunities for development of their skills thus making them highly employable.”